BOROUGH OF MANHATTAN COMMUNITY COLLEGE

 Final Assessment blog post ——————– 5%

-Assignments will be posted to our class website.
+Assignments must be posted to our website and or handed in on time.
+Points will be deducted on work handed in late.
 There will be some in-class assignments as well as homework to be done outside of class.
-Assignments can always be revised and re-submitted for a better grade.
+Assignments can always be revised and re-submitted for the consideration of a better grade.

 Grading Scale: (this class uses the CUNY grading scale)